simplic/documentation/dev/csharp/getting_started/changetracking.md

 Assign the attribute **[TrackingKey]** to your primary property that you use to store the poco into the database

-Furthermore every property you want to track and show it with a flexible name (english & german) needs the attribute **[ChangeTrackingDisplayName(Key ="YourTranslationKey")]**
+Furthermore, every property you want to track and show it with a flexible name (english & german) needs the attribute **[ChangeTrackingDisplayName(Key ="YourTranslationKey")]**

-After that for every property you dont want to track assign this attribute to it **[IgnoreChangeTracking]**
+After that, for every property you dont want to track, assign this attribute to it **[IgnoreChangeTracking]**

 ## Example